jistok/cf-workshop-demo/README.md

  * In a clean space, push the Boot JAR.
 Discuss automatic route mapping, buildpack function, and health management during the process.
  * Display the home page, and point out environment variables displayed.
 Discuss configuration via environment variables.
- * Go to the Attendees list page, and discuss the embedded database and how we'll switch it to a MySQL database service.
+ * Go to the Notes list page, and discuss the embedded database and how we'll switch it to a MySQL database service.
  * Create a MySQL database service instance and bind it to the application.
 In the CF CLI, restage the application and point out the auto reconfiguration and Maria DB JDBC driver injected.
- * Go back to the Attendee page, and show that there's no sample data (because of Spring Boot behavior) and add a new record.
+ * Go back to the Notes page, and show that there's no sample data (because of Spring Boot behavior) and add a new record.
  * Go to the Environment page, and show the bound service.
  * Click the 'Kill' button, refresh the page, and show the app missing.
 Wait ~10 seconds, refresh the page, and show that the app is back.
 Discuss health monitoring and management.
 Try doing this while tailing logs to show log aggregation too.
  * Scale the application to 3 instances.
 Refresh the home page a few times and show the instance variables change due to automatic load balancing in the router.